-If you have little ones, a traditional cruise is probably a better option for you.
-Many have kids’ clubs and activities, and you’ll be able to choose shore excursions that are geared towards younger guests.
+But if you have younger kids or older children who aren’t outdoorsy, a traditional cruise is probably a better option for you.
+Many have kids’ clubs and a range of age-appropriate activities, and you’ll have the option to choose shore excursions that are geared towards younger guests.

 I’d like to thank UnCruise Adventures for hosting Mr. SBC and me on a seven-night Alaskan cruise aboard the Wilderness Explorer.
 As always, my opinions are my own.

 Want to find out more about my UnCruise aboard Wilderness Explorer?
 Read my UnCruise Alaska Review – Northern Passages and Glacier Bay

 Have you ever been on an UnCruise?
 Or are you considering one of their small-ship voyages?
 I’d love to hear from you in the comments below!